A fairly unknown toy from 1889. A man standing on a platform and beats the drum and the cymbals of the rubber band mechanism.

 Dimension: length 20 cm / 7.8 inches.
 Martin production number 218

 It started with the version made by Mr. Boucheron This invention was exhibited on the “Lepine Concours” in 1909 and on this show Martin bought the rights and started to make it a salable version and that resulted in this version:

 Martin patented this toy in 1910

-Not long after, Fernand Martin sold his factory to George Flersheim, who continued to produce some of the old toys, but often with some adjustments, other colors, etc. Below the performance produced by George Flersheim.
+Not long after, Fernand Martin sold his factory to Georges Flersheim, who continued to produce some of the old toys, but often with some adjustments, other colors, etc. Below the performance produced by Georges Flersheim.
 The biggest difference is in the design of the closed wheels and the part with the fruit is not so well detailed anymore and of course also the Flersheim key.
 Fernand Martin has released various colors of this toy and George Flersheim has also produced a number of color versions.

 And then there is also a very special version with a case instead of the fruit, this version is very rare and it is not yet clear whether Martin or Flersheim produced it.
 It is possible that this special version was produced on behalf of a customer, on this suitcase you can recognize a label of the large Parisian hotel “Grand Hotel” This suitcase can also be seen on a special version of the Le Petit Livreur.

 Source gallica.bnf.fr / Bibliothèque nationale de France